 Unfortunately, Thailand isn’t the best country in the world to reduce and manage waste.
 It’s likely that you will want to drink a coconut while you visit a floating market.
 The way they open them makes it hard to drink without a straw.
 That’s why having a reusable straw in your bag is a great idea to limit the amount of waste during your trip.

-6. Take your time at the floating markets
+6. Take your time

-Where are Bangkok floating markets?
+Where to find Bangkok’s floating markets?